thomasthaddeus/DSClub/docs/ds-club-notes.md

 - Blog posts or articles from Towards Data Science, KDnuggets, or other reputable sources
 - Relevant sections from the Data Science Wikipedia page

-**Interactive Activities**: Plan a few interactive activities or discussions to engage the members.
-This could be a quiz on the basic terminologies or a group discussion about how data science is applied in different industries.
+**Interactive Activities**: This could be a quiz on the basic terminologies or a group discussion about how data science is applied in different industries.

-**Video Materials**: If possible, include video materials such as online lectures or TED talks that explain the basics of data science in an easily digestible manner.
+**Video Materials**: Include video materials such as online lectures or TED talks that explain the basics of data science in an easily digestible manner.
 Examples include videos from Khan Academy, Coursera, or other educational platforms.

 **Q&A Session**: Allocate some time for a question-and-answer session.
 This will allow the members to clarify their doubts and deepen their understanding of the material covered.

-**Next Steps**: Finally, provide a preview of the next session (Week 3: Hands-on Workshop: Python for Data Science) and any pre-requisites or preparation that members should complete beforehand.
+**Next Steps**: Finally, provide a preview of the next session (Week 3: Hands-on Workshop: Python for Data Science) and any prerequisites or preparation that members should complete beforehand.

-Remember, the goal of Week 2 is to give members a comprehensive understanding of what data science is, including the key concepts, tools, and roles in the field.
-All materials should be geared towards achieving this objective in an engaging and interactive manner.